Energy Balls Recipe with Oats, Gluten Free, Sugar Free

 - 4 tablespoons crunchy Nuttzo or almond butter ORDER HERE

 - Melt butter in frying pan.
 Add oats and sauté until golden.
-Mix with 1 tablespoon brown sugar.
+Mix with 1 tablespoon Swerve.

 - Once oats are toasted, remove from heat.
 Allow to cool for at least ten minutes.

-- Mix flour, baking powder, xanthum gum, salt together.
+- Mix flour, baking powder, xanthan gum, nutmeg, sea salt cinnamon, remaining Swerve.